givingjar/blog.givingjar.org/_posts/2016-03-02-charity-spotlight-firecracker-foundation.md

 ## Get Involved

-If you want to learn more about [Firecracker Foundation][1], you can reach them by clicking one of the buttons below.
+If you want to learn more about the [Firecracker Foundation][1], you can reach them by clicking one of the buttons below.

 {% include web-links.html home="http://thefirecrackerfoundation.org/" twitter="firecrackerfdn" facebook="TheFirecrackerFoundation" instagram="thefirecrackerfoundation" %}